 Guide to Selecting Legal Representation

-Choosing an attorney can have significant long-term implications.
+Choosing a personal injury attorney can have significant long-term implications.
 The attorney will seek to obtain full compensation for medical bills, lost income, and future care costs.
 The attorney may also seek damages for pain and suffering.
-Importantly, an experienced attorney can help to preserve any entitlements to federal and state benefits.
-Without careful planning, valuable benefits may be lost.
 Choosing an attorney requires consideration of many factors, including education and training, knowledge of the consequences and treatment of brain injury, knowledge of how to structure and manage awards, and experience with similar cases.
 An attorney must have the financial resources to try the case as well as access to the best experts.
+When interviewing a prospective attorney, here are some important questions to ask:

 - How much of your practice is devoted to personal injury?